avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/intro.md

 ### Let's take a look at the goals

 First of all we will deploy the necessary components like the Elastic Stack in this Katacoda environment.
 After these deployment steps we will use [Helm](https://helm.sh/) to deploy our first experiment using Sysdig Falco.
 During this experiment we will take a look at the powerfull rule-engine and possibilites to automate alerting, in this case towards the Elastic stack.
 Second experiment will involve extending the default-ruleset with even more extra [rulesets]{https://github.com/draios/falco-extras).
 During this experiment we will trigger some elasticsearch specific alerts towards elasticsearch, isn't that funny.
-Wwe will end with an experiment around Sysdig Inspect and using the core tracing functionality.
+At the end will experiment around Sysdig Inspect and using the core tracing functionality.
 For this we will identify NgInx related behavior.

-###

-This is one of the out of the box dashboards that you will see once you deploy the Elastic Stack in this Katacoda environment.
-This is the Docker metrics dashboard that ships with Metricbeat.
-It shows an overview of the CPU and Memory use of every container, allows you to drill in to a specific container, and the containers per node.
-Looking at the dashboard is much easier than running the equivalent kubectl get, top, describe, etc. commands.

 ![Kibana Example](https://raw.githubusercontent.com/avwsolutions/katacoda-scenarios/master/setup-your-digital-forensics-platform/images/example1.png)